antonc42/cs406-project/DOC.md

 sudo vim -c "set paste" /usr/lib/systemd/system/named.service
  ```

 10. Copy and paste the following into the file.
 Return to normal mode by pressing Esc.
-Save and close the file by typing `:x`.
+Save and close the file by typing `:x` and then hitting Enter.
  ```
 [Unit]
 Description=Berkeley Internet Name Domain (DNS)